johnfanv2/LenovoLegionLinux/README.md

 cat /sys/kernel/debug/legion/fancurve
 ```
 Expected:
-- the controller might have loaded default values if you pressed Ctr+Q(or FN+Q on certain devices) to change the powermode or waited too long; then try again
+- the controller might have loaded default values if you pressed Ctr+Q(or FN+Q on certain devices) to change the power mode or waited too long; then try again
 - The entries in the fan curve are set to their values.
 The other values are not relevant (marked with XXXX)
 ```
 rpm1|rpm2|acceleration|deceleration|cpu_min_temp|cpu_max_temp|gpu_min_temp|gpu_max_temp|ic_min_temp|ic_max_temp